Anyma: Artistry

 Anyma's sound is influenced by melodic house and techno, with elements of ambient, electronica, and classical music.

 His live performances are designed to create a sonic and visual landscape that allows the audience to interact with the digital art and music.

 Visual arts and fashion

 In 2023, Milleri collaborated with the Milan fashion collective 44 Label Group on a "capsule collection" meant to reflect "the seamless synergy between music and fashion".
-In 2024, he was the visual creative director for the Weeknd's One Night Only concert in São Paulo, Brazil.
+In 2024, he was the visual creative director for the Weeknd's One Night Only concert in São Paulo, Brazil, with Alessio De Vecchi serving as art director for the visuals.